MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-publishing-a-visual-studio-extension.md

   ![Add Additional User](media/add-users.png)

-3. You can then specify the email address of the user you wish to add and grant the right level of access under **Role**.
+3. You can then specify the email address of the user you wish to add and grant the right level of access under **Select a role**.
 You can choose from the following:

   * **Creator**: The user can publish extensions, but cannot view or manage extensions published by other users.